You Ask, We Answer...

 + How long does it take for the investigation of a complaint to be timely completed?

-The statutory mandate provides that cases will be closed, and the FCHR makes every effort to issue a determination, within the following time-frames:
+The statutory mandate provides that the Commission will make a determination within the following time-frames:

 - Employment: Court may issue an order prohibiting the discriminatory practice and providing affirmative relief from the effects of the practice, lost wages, actual and other compensatory damages, back pay, and damages for mental anguish, loss of dignity, and any other intangible injuries, reasonable attorney's fees and possibly punitive damages up to $100,000 against the employer.